olaviinha/FinnStonks/README.md

 ### Settings

 `pepm.js` contains a number of settings at the beginning of the file.
 Most should be pretty self-explanatory.
+Some settings that may not be:

 - `var effectiveDate = 'first'|'last'`: date to display if you have purchased shares of the same company on multiple occasions.
 - `var alarmLimit = -1`: limit used to determine how many percent a stock can drop every day for 3 consecutive days before alarm styling is triggered.
 - `var includeLiquidations = true|false`: Include or exclude any profits or losses through previous liquidations of stocks in the _change_ and _total_ values.
 If set to `false`, liquidation events (lines under `# SELLS` in `stocks.txt`) will only correct the numbers and values of your holdings.
+- `var refreshInterval = 3`: interval in hours in which everything on page is auto-refreshed using real-time market prices.
+Set to `999999` or so if you don't want the page to auto-refresh at all.
 - **Below** settings, you can find `var mockData = false;`.
 Set it to `true` when you do any development, such as styling or modify the Javascript.
 When `mockData` is `true`, data is mocked instead of fetched from Bloomberg's APIs.
 This way no API calls are consumed during development, when you probably refresh the page many times.